Conferences

 This year, we’re excited to offer two day trips to different points on the island!
 You’re welcome to join us for one or take advantage of both trip options.
 Simply choose the trip(s) you’d like to attend and register by clicking the links below.

 Trip A: Sunday, June 7th (all day) will include a visit to Lennox Island First Nation, guided by community leaders and Knowledge Keepers, followed by a private group dinner at The Table in New London.
-Learn more and register at the Trip A Eventbrite page
+Learn more and register at the Trip A Eventbrite page.
+Please note: There is a waitlist for this trip.

 Trip B: Monday June 8th (half day) will visit the Basin Head Marine Protected Area, featuring guided walks and a visit to the Basin Head Fisheries Museum.
 Learn more and register at the Trip B Eventbrite page